 Good nutrition helps your body stay healthy and function during the day.
 Not only do people need to think about making good food choices but to think about how much of those foods you really need to eat.
 A healthy meal starts with more vegetables and fruits, and smaller portions of protein and grains.
 Yes, even too much of the good foods can lead to over eating.
 It is all about portion sizes for each category.

 For more information, visit www.choosemyplate.gov

 Things were crazy, that's for sure.
-Celebrating reading with a week filled with fun Dr. Seuss theme was a lot of fun!
+Celebrating reading with a week filled with a Dr. Seuss theme was a lot of fun!
 So many happy, smiling, enthusiastic students participating was wonderful.
 A number of students have expressed an encore for next year, so stay tuned.

 Here are a couple of photos from the week: Mrs. Smith was Geraldine McGrew who ran the zoo; Mrs. Kesterson's 4th graders had their favorite stuffed animals join in on story time in library.
 Of course, many wore crazy socks in honor of the Fox in Socks!